ReeceJones/reece-start/README.md

 ### `backend/`

 An echo project which uses Gorm, River, Postgres, and Minio.
 All endpoints follow the REST API spec and use the go validator library to validate incoming requests.
 The backend is designed under the assumption of a Organization-Member-User authentication model, whereby there is a many-many relationship between Organizations and Users.
-This is what I personally find myself building in most of my personal projects, however you can remove the `Organization` and `OrganizationMembership` models to get a simpler user authentication model.
+This is what I personally find myself building in most of my personal projects, however you can remove the `Organization*` models to get a simpler user authentication model.

 ### `frontend/`